mahmoudparsian/data-warehousing/README.md

 # data-warehousing

-This repository is a place for Data Warehousing Course at SCU
+* This repository is a place for Data Warehousing Course at SCU

+* Author: Mahmoud Parsian